 12 Top-Rated Attractions & Things to Do in Bucharest

-Once known as "Little Paris," Bucharest in Romania is a capital rich with storied history that merges with its modern identity.
+Once known as "Little Paris" for its elegant architecture, Romania's capital of Bucharest is rich with a storied history that merges with its modern identity.
 The confluence of architecture is dizzying yet fascinating.
-Byzantine buildings; 16th-, 17th-, and 18th-century churches; Art Nouveau mansions; and Neoclassical facades survived earthquakes, war, and later, communism.
-During that political era, block panel masonry left its imprint, as well as the gargantuan Palace of the Parliament, the prized creation of former dictator Nicolae Ceausescu.
+Its Byzantine buildings; 16th-, 17th-, and 18th-century churches; Art Nouveau mansions; and spectacular Neoclassical facades have survived earthquakes, war, and later, communism.
+During that dark political era, somber block panel masonry left its imprint, as well as the gargantuan Palace of the Parliament, the prized creation of dictator Nicolae Ceausescu.

 Address: Strada Izvor 2-4, Bucharest

 3. Romanian Athenaeum

 Home to the George Enescu Philharmonic Orchestra, the stately Romanian Athenaeum (Ateneul Român) is the city's most prestigious concert hall.
 The 19th-century building, designed by French architect Albert Galleron, resembles an ancient Greek temple with a 41-meter-high dome and a peristyle of six Ionic columns.

 The interiors feature a lobby of intricately painted gold-leaf ceilings, cascading balconies, and spiral marbled staircases.
 The 652-seat auditorium is known for its excellent acoustics and its fine art.
 A 70-meter-long and three-meter-high fresco that winds its way around the circular hall proudly depicts scenes from Romania's history.